TobiFroi/input-icons-documentation/tmp-setup.md

    - If you selected "Use fonts", SDF font assets will also be created

 6. **Recompile**: You may need to recompile your project or enter play mode for the new Sprite Assets to take effect

+7. **Style Tag Setup**: You can display prompts without the need for additional components by using the TMP style tag.
+   - Add style sheet entries to the default style sheet
+   - The styles update at runtime to display keyboard or gamepad sprites

 ## What Gets Created